dojo/framework/src/widget-core/README.md

 **Important:** at runtime a JavaScript file is required to provide the processed CSS class names.

-The `ThemeableMixin` provides a method available on the instance `this.classes()` that consumes string class names and converts them into the expected class object when a widget is rendered.
-Classes that are passed to `this.classes()` are made available to be themed, as described in the [applying a theme](#applying-a-theme) section.
+The `ThemedMixin` provides a method available on the instance `this.theme()` takes a single argument that is either a `string` class name or an array of `string` class names and returns the theme's equivalent class names as either a single string or array of strings.

 However, it is not always desirable to allow consumers to override styling that may be required for a widget to function correctly.
-These classes which should not be overridden are known as "fixed".
-Fixed classes are passed by using a chained function `this.classes().fixed()`.
+These classes can be added directly to the `classes` array in `VirtualDomProperties`.

 The following example passes `css.root` that will be themeable and `css.rootFixed` that cannot be overridden.